 It’s the perfect fun condiment for all your meals!

 This post may contain affiliate links.
 Life Currents participates in different affiliate programs.
 As an Amazon Associate I earn from qualifying purchases.
 For more information see here.

 Please let me know if you have any questions about this recipe.
 I read all the comments myself and I try to help as soon as I can.
 I have readers from all levels of comfort and experience in the kitchen on my site, and I’ve tried to answer some of your questions already in the post.
 But if I’ve missed anything, please feel free to leave a comment and ask.

 Let’s talk a little about chiles.
 Chiles add flavor and heat to anything you put them in.
 And, depending on which chile you choose, you can get different flavors and different levels of heat.
-Take a look here for a chart on the heat levels of lots of chiles.

 Now, the only way I can think of to explain the different flavors of chiles will make me sound like I’m using wine snob talk, but that’s the only way I can think of to explain, so please forgive me.

 I think most people agree that the flavor of a chipotle is smokey and rich.
 But, how do you describe a jalapeno?
 To me, a jalapeno has a metallic flavor, one that isn’t pleasant to my palate.
 Wasabi has a biting, chemical lemony flavor, as does horseradish.
 But, some chiles have a fruity flavor.
 Habanero chiles, although super spicy, have that lovely fruity flavor.
 So do aji chiles.
 The aji chile is full of sweet fruity flavor with a strong heat level, and it’s one of my favorites because of its flavor.